Southwest cancels more flights, draws federal investigation

 Stoll hopes to get another chance to see his parents in the spring, when the weather is warmer.

 The Dallas-based airline had little new to say about its woes.
-The company did not offer any updates on Tuesday morning, and information on the cancellations was last updated on the company’s website Monday.
+The company did not offer any updates Tuesday afternoon.
+Its website gave customers the chance to change or cancel flights while warning that the phone system was “very busy due to high demand.”

 The problems began over the weekend and snowballed Monday, when Southwest called off more than 70% of its flights.